-First, we compare our O3FU algorithm with the modified constrained iterated least squares (CILS) algorithm.
-When there is no offline data, we adopt the CILS algorithm directly from \cite{KeskinZeevi2014}.
-When there are some pre-existing offline data, no existing learning algorithm in prior literature is directly suitable for this setting, so we make a natural modification to the original CILS by incorporating offline data into the least-square estimation.
+First, we compare our O3FU algorithm with the modified Constrained Iterated Least Squares (CILS) algorithm.
+When there are no offline data, we adopt CILS algorithm directly from \cite{KeskinZeevi2014}.
+When there are offline data, no existing learning algorithm in prior literature is directly suitable for this setting, so we make a natural modification to the original CILS by incorporating offline data into the least-square estimation.
 In both cases, we set the tuning parameter $\kappa$ in CILS to be $0.1$ following \cite{KeskinZeevi2014}, and also $0.5$ which seems to lead to the best performance of CILS.
-Figure \ref{figure=compare-CILS-no offline data} and \ref{figure-compare-CILS-offline data} show the performances of O3FU and CILS algorithms for the settings when there is no offline data, and when there are $n=1000$ offline demand data under a single historical price (specifically, we set $\hat p=1.8, 0.9, 1$ for instances (1)-(3) respectively).
-As seen from Figure \ref{figure=compare-CILS-no offline data}, when there is no offline data, O3FU performs significantly better than CILS with $\kappa=0.1$ and comparably to CILS with $\kappa=0.5$ as $T$ becomes larger.
-In particular, when $T=10^4$, the average relative regret of O3FU and CILS with $\kappa=0.1, 0.5$ is 2.69\%, 8.56\%, 2.33\% respectively.
-Figure \ref{figure-compare-CILS-offline data} reveals that with the help of offline data, the regret of O3FU algorithm is \textbf{significantly reduced} for all $T$: for example, when $T=5000$, the average relative regret is 4.61\% without offline data but decreases to 1.06\% with offline data.
-By contrast, for CILS algorithms, the impact of offline data on the empirical regret is \textit{not obvious} and heavily relies on the tuning parameter and specific problem instance.
+Figures \ref{figure=compare-CILS-no offline data} and \ref{figure-compare-CILS-offline data} show the performances of O3FU and CILS algorithms for the settings when there are no offline data, and when there are $n=1000$ offline demand data under a single historical price (specifically, we set $\hat p=1.8, 0.9, 1$ for instances (1)-(3) respectively).
+As seen from Figure \ref{figure=compare-CILS-no offline data}, without offline data, O3FU performs better than CILS with $\kappa=0.1$ and comparably to CILS with $\kappa=0.5$ as $T$ becomes larger.
+Figure \ref{figure-compare-CILS-offline data} reveals that with the help of offline data, the regret of O3FU algorithm is {significantly reduced} for all $T$ under all instances.
+By contrast, for CILS algorithms, the impact of offline data on the empirical regret is not obvious and heavily relies on the tuning parameter and specific problem instance.
 For CILS with $\kappa=0.1$, the improvement of the relative regret is clear under instance (3), but rather minimal under instances (1) and (2).
 For CILS with $\kappa=0.5$, the regret only decreases a little under instance (3), and even becomes larger under instances (1) and (2).
-Therefore, compared with CILS algorithms, our O3FU algorithm better exploits the value of offline data and is more robust among different problem instances.
+Therefore, compared with CILS algorithms, O3FU algorithm better exploits the value of offline data and is more robust to different problem instances.